 Because there are no federal guidelines for divorce, each state has its own set of rules in place regarding divorce.

-Understanding California’s Divorce Process
+Understanding California’s Grounds for Divorce

 California allows for two types of grounds for divorce — Irreconcilable Difference and Incurable Insanity.